istio/istio.io/content/en/docs/tasks/observability/distributed-tracing/telemetry-api/index.md

 ## Verify the results

-You can verify the results with [zipkin UI](/docs/tasks/observability/distributed-tracing/zipkin/).
+You can verify the results with [Zipkin UI](/docs/tasks/observability/distributed-tracing/zipkin/).